navpil/generics-are-hard/README.md

 Please note, however, that we can parametrize PersonDao with Freshman and behavior is different for two seemingly the same `PersonDao<Freshman>`.
 We can't prevent PersonDao be _not_ parametrized with FreshmanDao.
 Or can we?

+## builder

+Builder, generics and hierarchy is hard.
+I describe a problem in a `Problem.java`.
+I show the usual solution for the two-level hierarchy in the `NotReallyASolution.java`.
+Why it's not really a solution is described in the class.

+As you see, there is no `Solution.java`.
+It's yet to be written.
+The naive approach of simply merging it with a 'deep inheritance' Solution just did not work.